 Supporting Professionals

-Talkback, from its inception in 1998, to the current day, has strived to create an inclusive professional environment that steers and challenges mainstream thinking with regards to disability and autism.
+Talkback, from its inception in 1998, to the current day, has strived to create an inclusive professional environment.
+One that steers and challenges mainstream thinking with regards to disability and autism.
 Our engagement with people in support services and community now influences nationally.

 How we work

-We gather a diverse range of people’s voices and help them express their views to influence positive change, both in their own lives and in their community.
-We ensure the voices of those we engage with are heard by statutory and non-statutory services.
-Our advocacy services include Care Act Advocacy and Community Advocacy, plus an Experts by Experience programme and Easy-read service.
+We gather a diverse range of people’s voices and help them express their views.
+So we can influence positive change, both in their own lives and in their community.
+Because we ensure the voices of those we engage with are heard by statutory and non-statutory services.
+Our advocacy services include Care Act Advocacy and Community Advocacy.
+As well as an Experts by Experience programme and Easy-read service.

 For professionals we offer

 Consultation Services for businesses, education providers and the wider community.
-Help with organisations who commission development such as Councils, Social Care providers and local Health Services.
+As well as helping organisations who commission development.
+Such as Councils, Social Care providers and local Health Services.

 And we are experts in our field.